SameerHerm/Comprehensive-IT-AI-Portfolio/README.md

 # IT & AI Portfolio Projects

 Welcome!
-This repository showcases five production-ready, complex projects spanning key domains in **Artificial Intelligence** and **IT Infrastructure**.
+This repository showcases six production-ready, complex projects spanning key domains in **Artificial Intelligence** and **IT Infrastructure**.
 Each project demonstrates code best practices and real-world deployment, with full instructions, demos, and scaling guides.

 ---